Robbbert/Startup/README.md

 All text is to be in English with standard ASCII characters.

-At this time (2024-11-08), there's no support from emulators.
-An initial file will be uploaded once we have some information to show.
-At around this time, MAMEUI will add support.
+At this time (2024-11-29), there's no support from emulators.
+MAMEUI will begin support in 0.273 version release.

-Last Update: 2024-11-08
+Last Update: 2024-11-29